 Another was Assembly Bill 1450, which would have forbidden an employer from not hiring someone just because they were currently unemployed.
-Yet it did not differentiate between people who were fired or laid off, meaning an employer may not find out if poor performance was
+Yet it did not differentiate between people who were fired or laid off, meaning an employer may not find out if poor performance was a factor.

 "So you're a bank teller and you can't find out they stole money?" he said. "...
 People seriously consider these things, people actually vote for these things."

 Zaremberg said President Barack Obama's Affordable Care Act was an example of a federal law that could hurt business.